What would you do if your hearing aids stopped working at a time when you needed them, most like in the middle of a phone call?

 1. Read the instructions

-Your hearing aids came with a manual that describes how to maintain the devices and experience the best results.
-These manuals often include troubleshooting guides that will help you solve a number of technical challenges.
+Your hearing aids came with a manual describing how to maintain them to experience the best results.
+These manuals often include troubleshooting guides that will help you solve many technical challenges.

 If something isn’t working correctly, always consult the manual first.